lijiulong/SqlManager/HOWTO.md

 After that, you will be able to run application with mock provider.

 ### Application configurations
 SqlManager.Mock can also work without any configuration.
-And of course there is a [App.config.sample](SqlManager.Mock/App.config.sample) file to show how to configure it when you need to.
+And of course there is another [App.config.sample](SqlManager.Mock/App.config.sample) file to show how to configure it when you need to.

-There are one extra application setting item available now:
+There is one extra application setting item available now:

 * SqlManager.MockDirectory
 A string type value.
 It indicates the directory to search for mock files.
-The default value is also the root directory of this assembly.
+The default value is also the root directory of SqlManager assembly.
 You can change it to relative path or absolute path.
 SqlManager will search xml files in all subdirectories under that path.

 Besides, SqlManager.Mock shares the same following application setting items: